Roger Tuivasa-Sheck: New Zealand Warriors (2016-2021)

 On 30 January, it was announced that he would be leaving the New Zealand Warriors and the National Rugby League itself, at the end of the 2021 season, to sign a contract with the New Zealand Rugby Union in a bid to play for the All Blacks (New Zealand National Rugby Team).
 On 6 February, Tuivasa-Sheck signed a two-year contract with the Blues from the 2022 season, and will also play for Auckland in the Mitre 10 Cup.

 On 26 July, it was announced that Tuivasa-Sheck would leave the club immediately to go home to New Zealand before the Trans-Tasman travel bubble was closed.
+He played in 17 games for the Warriors in the 2021 NRL season.